r4ch45/charterful/notebooks/markdown/2-how-efficient-are-gas-fired-powerstations.md

 output_dirpath = r"..\\data\\raw"
 ```

-    The autoreload extension is already loaded.
-To reload it, use:
-      %reload_ext autoreload
-    The lab_black extension is already loaded.
-To reload it, use:
-      %reload_ext lab_black

 # How efficient are gas fired power stations?

 To understand efficiency of gas fired power stations, we must first define what efficiency is.
 We're defining efficiency in the context of energy conversion, which simplifies the system to mean that efficiency is the total energy in, divided by the total energy out.
 To calculate this, we convert the total daily UK gas energy (using demand volume and calorific values for powerstations) to GWH/day.

 Electricity data is given as average MW values per 30 minute settlement period, we convert this to a total GWH/day.